RubinaWeinzettl/online-reservation-overview/README.md

 - **Platform layer (target environment):**
   - Kubernetes deployment with **namespaces per tenant**
   - separation of configuration, resources, and deployments

 ---

 ## Development & target environment

 ### Local development

 - Docker-based containers
-- orchestration via **ddev**
+- orchestration via **docker compose**
 - reproducible development environment
 - realistic service setup already during local development

+---

 ### Target environment

 - deployment to a **Kubernetes cluster**
 - Docker images and configurations are prepared from the beginning
 - Kubernetes is **not required for early releases**, but clearly defined as the target platform

 ---